linka-app/linka/README.md

     - [Option 1: Deploy With Static HTTP Server (e.g. Nginx)](#option-1-deploy-with-static-http-server-eg-nginx)
     - [Option 2: Deploy with Docker](#option-2-deploy-with-docker)

+## About the Logo

+❤️ The logo was copied from the project [Benthos](https://www.benthos.dev/) in this [commit](https://github.com/linka-app/linka/commit/2521264d1e6cbb166066d1d3ad42908daf7c356a).

 ## Features

 - full text search